WeblateOrg/weblate/docs/user/translating.rst

 different.

 Weblate has full support for each of these forms, in each respective language by translating every plural separately.
-The number of fields and how it is used in the translated application depends on the configured plural equation.
+The number of fields and how it is used in the translated application depends on the configured plural formula.
 Weblate shows the basic information, but you can find a more detailed description in the `Language Plural Rules`_ by the Unicode Consortium.